 Radial speed variation

-This movement causes a Doppler effect, emitted light by the star causes a wavelength variation in relation to telescope.
+This movement causes a Doppler effect, emitted light by the star causes a wavelength variation in relation to the telescope.

 Astrometry

-This method consists in detect the motion of a star measuring its distance in relation to other stars that are fixed in relation to observer.
+This method consists in detect the motion of a star by measuring its distance in relation to other stars that are fixed in relation to observer.